 The details forming part of the extract of the Annual Return in form MGT-9 as requiredunder Section 92 of the Companies Act 2013 is annexed to this Report and forms anintegral part of this Report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethereunder the Company has appointed M/s Mukesh Arora & Company a firm of CompanySecretaries in Practice (Certificate of Practice Number : 4405) to undertake theSecretarial Audit of the Company.
-The Secretarial Audit Report is included as Annexure andforms an integral part of this Report.
-The 3 (three) secretarial audit observations forthe year under review requiring clarification by the Company are replied by the Companyand form part of the Secretarial Audit Report which is noted in the Board Meeting held on24th August 2016.
+The Secretarial Audit Report is annexed to this reportand forms an integral part of this Report.

 As per the requirement of Central Government and pursuant to Section 148 of theCompanies Act 2013 read with the Companies (Cost Records and Audit) Rules 2014 asamended from time to time your Company is not required to carry out audit of cost recordsrelating to Bicycle Industry.
 Accordingly your Company did not appoint Cost Auditor inthis financial year.